Choya5011/Poobar/README.md

 This repository provides a basic JSplitter/SMP customization guide for foobar2000, as well as a showcase of JSplitter’s capabilities.
 It includes some basic scripts and component recommendations to help achieve these customizations.

 * All panel scripts can easily be used individually for other themes
-* The main panel is the blueprint for the layout & controls panel placement within the main JSplitter
+* The main panel script is the blueprint for the layout & controls panel placement within the main JSplitter
     * Can be used to easily make other themes responsive with some modding
     * Panels can be swapped out if the same title is kept or if the script is modified
     * It currently comes with two pre-configured transforming layouts as can be seen in the preview.